admin702/admin702.github.io/vpn/linux.md

---
---
+---
+---
 # Kerio Control VPN Client for Debian/Ubuntu Linux

 Kerio Control VPN Client is a tool for secure connection into a private network running Kerio Control on its Internet gateway.

+Download it from [download][download]

 ## PREPARATION